lue-bird/elm-syntax-to-swift/README.md

   - a transpiled elm app does not run itself.
     An elm main `Platform.worker` program type will literally just consist of fields `Init`, `Update` and `Subscriptions` where subscriptions/commands are returned as a list of `Elm.PlatformSub_SubSingle`/`Elm.PlatformCmd_CmdSingle` with possible elm subscriptions/commands in a choice type.
     It's then your responsibility as "the platform" to perform effects, create events and manage the state.
-For an example see [example-worker/](https://github.com/lue-bird/elm-syntax-to-swift/tree/main/example-worker) TODO
+For an example see [example-worker-blocking/](https://github.com/lue-bird/elm-syntax-to-swift/tree/main/example-worker-blocking) & [example-worker-async/](https://github.com/lue-bird/elm-syntax-to-swift/tree/main/example-worker-async)

 Compile the resulting swift to an executable:
 ```bash